License GuideSOC 29-1242

 Read more

 Practicing oral maxillofacial surgery without an active license violates state law across the country.
-Individuals who do so face civil fines and must forfeit any income earned from unlicensed work.
-States may impose criminal penalties for repeat violations, though sentences are typically brief.
-Enforcement varies by jurisdiction and violation history.
+Violators face civil fines and must surrender any income earned.
+States may also impose criminal penalties for repeat offenses, though these vary by jurisdiction.
+Licensing requirements exist in every state.

 Career Outlook